AsiaVision / GettyImages

 Why we picked it: Annual fees often scare away would-be travelers from signing up for travel rewards credit cards.
 Thankfully, the Bank of America® Travel Rewards credit card carries no annual fee.

-Besides no annual fee, cardholders can enjoy decent flat-rate rewards: an unlimited 1.5X points on every purchase.
-Further, Preferred Rewards members can earn between 25% and 75% more points on purchases made with this card.
+Besides no annual fee, cardholders are offered a decent flat-rate rewards with an unlimited 1.5X points on every purchase.
+Preferred Rewards members can also earn between 25% and 75% more points on purchases made with this card.
 To receive this benefit, you must have a three-month average of at least $20,000 total in Bank of America or Merrill investment accounts.

 Pros